Neuss – Guesthouse Hegger in Meerbusch

 Sights:

-Many towns in Germany have held military and shooting drills since as far back as the Middle Ages.
-The oldest surviving organisation to hold such exercises in Neuss was the Sebastianus-Bruderschaft of 1415.
+Many Towns in Germany have held military and shooting drills since as far back as the Middle Ages.
+The oldest surviving organization to hold such exercises in Neuss was the Sebastianus-Bruderschaft of 1415.
 The Schützenfest (‘marksmanship festival’) in its present form dates back to 1823.

 Shopping:

-The pedestrian zone (Krefelder Straße / Niederstraße) offers a series of economical shopping possibilities in the city centre.
+The pedestrian zone (Krefelder Straße/Niederstraße) offers a series of economical shopping possibilities in the city center.

 Neuss – Town hall